linux-ricing-project/Ubuntu-Install/README.md

 ## Description
 Install my firsts packages and make initial configs in a Ubuntu formatted.
 Its recommended Ubuntu 18.04 Minimal Installation.

+OBS: The most of the installation is done by [Ansible](https://github.com/ansible/ansible)

 The installation is divided in 6 parts

 ### 1. Initial Upgrade